-Writing always is one of my favorite, it helps me to reorganize information and save it somewhere else outside of my brain.
+Writing always is one of my favorites, it helps me to reorganize information and save it somewhere else outside of my brain.
 I found it really relaxing, additionally.

 A month has passed from my last post about MVP and Android new architecture.
 Today, I am just going to jot down a small thing about unit testings in which RxJava involves.

-If you have a good habit of writing tests whenever adding new feature, you are actually confident about your clean and robust codes.
+If you have a good habit of writing tests whenever adding new features, you are actually confident about your clean and robust codes.
 If not yet, let’s build that habit from now on.
-It’s difficult at first (as everything else in life, no doubt), however you will see a considerably big improvement in your code structure.
-If you need an introduction of Android Testing, you can take a look at my previous post.
+It’s difficult at first (as everything else in life, no doubt), however, you will see a considerably big improvement in your code structure.
+If you need an introduction to Android Testing, you can take a look at my previous post.

-Let’s come back with the main topic.
+Let’s come back to the main topic.
 I assume that you have already worked with RxJava and MVP architectural design.